FakhriHamidreza/DesignPatterns/Creational/Builder/ReadMe.md

     - [x] It supports to change the internal representation of objects.
     - [x] It provides better control over construction process.

-    - []  The overall complexity of the code increases since the pattern requires creating multiple new classes.
+    - []  The overall complexity of the code (and number of lines) increases since the pattern requires creating multiple new classes.

 ## Relations with Other Patterns:

     - Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).

     - Builder focuses on constructing complex objects step by step.
 Abstract Factory specializes in creating families of related objects.
 Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.